FierceEagle/fierceeagle.github.io/index.md

 {% include Donuts_Clusters.html %}

 We address this issue by oversampling the minority labels, to improve the model performence, as Random Forst are in there base form preferentile towards the majority class.
 As oversampling we compared different techniques, such as random oversampling, which just entails drawing from the minorty lables samples with replacement.
 However this technique only multiplies minority labels to put more weight behind them, it does not create new syntheic data.
 For this, more advanced approaches, such as [SMOTE](https://www.jair.org/index.php/jair/article/view/10302) and [ADASYN](https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=4633969&casa_token=lmtht2WRwM4AAAAA:H5Mwc-PPkrfC6jvyhiWFGIX0zL5IVX5rpFgD55AHHGjbJlx5YSAK98Qc7aFttn-UZKGfm0xLBw&tag=1) have been developed, which create new synthetic minorty label data samples based on interpolating between existing sampels.
+This approach helped in multiple models to boost the performance, however, in some instance was not enough to allow for succesful model training.
+Espeically in regard to Education, as too few areas represent Student majority areas and the model thus isn't able to learn to distinguish them.

 For the model training, we addionally implemented GridSearch with cross validation over a pre-selected parameter space.
-And addionally the usage of balanced accuracy, the average class-wise recall, as the main scoring function instead of normal accuracy and using class weighting for the individual random forest trees.
+As a scoring function, we utilize balanced accuracy, the average class-wise recall, as the main scoring function instead of normal accuracy and using class weighting for the individual random forest trees.
 Both, we choose to improve cross-label performance and thus increase the fairness of the classifier making it less bias towards the majority class, as normal accuracy as a scoring function would.

-The resulting models achieved good performance for the diffent labelings after applying the previous mentioned transforamtions and model adaptions.
-The model that we used to predict ethnicity achieved an balanced accuracy of around 0.734, and an accuracy of 0.736 overall on a 6-class multi-classification problem.
+The resulting models achieved good performance for the diffent labelings after applying the previous mentioned transformations and model adaptions.
+The model based on nutrion that we used to predict ethnicity achieved an balanced accuracy of around 0.615, and an accuracy of 0.700 overall on a 6-class multi-classification problem.
 The best performing model was the model on predicting Religion, that achieved after application of stratified sampling, an balanced accuracy score of 0.84 on a 3-Class classification task, an improvment achieved through oversampling and Gridsearch, as the base model only reached a balanced accuracy of around 0.46.
-For the other models we reached balanced accuracy between 0.55 and 0.6.
+For the other models we reached balanced accuracy between 0.55 and 0.6, with especially the model to predict Education suffering in performance from not being able to distinguish student areas.
 Exploring the confusion matricies, we furthermore can learn more closely about the models performance, by looking into its prediction results:

-{% include Heatmap_Ethnicity_RandomForest_Products.html %}
+{% include Heatmap_Ethnicity_RandomForest_Nutrients.html %}

 What we can learn from this is that in case the model misclassified a test example, the misclassification was still close to the original label, for example many of the wrongly classified area with a *stong black minority* were classified as an area with a *black majority*.
-This, however, does not explain all error in the model and can be based on the input not capturing enough information to make a clear classification and also the previous grouping step creating distinctive enough groupings.
+This, however, does not explain all error in the model and can be based on the input not capturing enough information to make a clear classification and also the previous grouping step not creating distinctive enough groupings.

 ### Learning what the model says